Runner Of the Year Series Rules

 The age division runner will compete for the entire series based on the runner's age at the time of the first series race (even if this is not the runner's first series race).
 Runners will receive points based on their finish in that age group for the remainder of the series.

-In addition to the series 5Ks, the Space Coast Classic, Tail of the Lizard and Space Walk of Fame offer 2-mile series races for the 0-9 and 10-14 age groups.
+- In addition to the series 5Ks, the Space Coast Classic, Tail of the Lizard and Space Walk of Fame offer 2-mile series races for the 0-9 and 10-14 age groups and 75+.

 Open Division: All members will be awarded points in the overall.
 Awarded points are 1000, 990, 980, 970, … down to 10 points in the open competition.